Mazigaming/Cataclysm/CONTRIBUTING.md

 # Contributing to Advanced Rust Decompiler

-Thank you for your interest in contributing!
+Thank you in advance for your interest in contributing!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct